petreleven/custom-neural_network/README.md

+Ah, understood!
+If you want to display images that are already in your GitHub repository, you can link to them using Markdown syntax.
+Here's how you can modify your README to include the images:

+---

 # Neural Network Implementation

 A simple feedforward neural network implementation in Python.
 This project supports customizable layer structures and activation functions with backpropagation for training.